circleci/circleci-docs/archived/_cci1/build-image-precise.md

 - `{{ version }}`
 {% endfor %}

-You can find the version available on our [14.04 buld image here](https://circleci.com/docs/1.0/build-image-trusty/).
+You can find the version available on our [14.04 build image here](https://circleci.com/docs/1.0/build-image-trusty/).

 ### Clojure